 Simple to make and cheaper than the store bought varieties, this Sunflower Seed Butter is delicious and perfect for anyone with a nut allergy or anyone who wants to mix up their nut butter routine!

 I am an official nut butter lover as well as seed butter lover.
 But there is no question, I am team (natural) peanut butter all the way.

 I've always liked sunflower seed butter (or sun butter) but I could never find it in store without all the added sugars.
 And therefore I just didn't love it and definitely didn't want all that unnecessary sugar.

-That is why I made my own sunflower seed butter with no added sugar.
+That is why I made my own sunflower seed butter with absolutely no added sugar.
 And it's sooooo delicious.